Japanese Canadian Youth Cohort

 - As a portion of the program will be remote and online, a stable internet connection and a device with a video camera and microphone are necessary.

-- Some manual labour will be required over the production week, which includes lifting heavy objects and standing and walking for long periods.
+- Manual labour will be required over the production week, which includes lifting heavy objects and standing and walking for long periods.
 Please let us know in your application if these are barriers to your participation.

-This is a hybrid program from May to August with both online and in-person training.
-Expect this to be a once per week commitment up until the in-person component, Sunday, July 24 to Wednesday, August 3.
+Expect this to be a three-hour weekly commitment up until the in-person component, Sunday, July 30 to Wednesday, August 9, 2023.

-- June: online training begins (ie there are a series of videos to watch, online discussions)
+- May: online meetings begin (i.e. there are a series of videos to watch, online discussions)

 - July: online training continues

 - Sunday, July 30 to Wednesday, August 9: Travel to Vancouver for the Production Residency

 - August/September: Online debrief and Post Program Survey

 - Online meeting times will be determined based on accepted applicants’ availability.